reduxjs/redux/README.md

 }

-// what's important is that Store is a pure function too export default function CounterStore(state = initialState, action) {
+// what's important is that Store is a pure function too export default function counterStore(state = initialState, action) {
   // that returns the new state when an action comes switch (action.type) {
   case INCREMENT_COUNTER: